l7mp/stunner/README.md

    ```

 1. The final step is to tell STUNner what to do with the client connections received on the
    Gateway.
-In the [media-plane deployment model](#description) we will want to route client
-   connections to a [WebRTC media server](examples/kurento-one2one-call), but we may also let
-   connections to [loop back to STUNner itself](examples//direct-one2one-call) in the [headless
-   deployment model](#description).
-You can route connections received on a Gateway to any
-   Kubernetes service by attaching a
+This occurs by attaching a
    [UDPRoute](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1alpha2.UDPRoute)
-   resource to it and specifying the target service in the `backendRef`.
-A UDPRoute can be attached
+   resource to the Gateway and specifying the target service in the `backendRef`.
+A UDPRoute can be
-   to any Gateway by setting the `parentRef` to the Gateway's name, there is just one rule: the
+   attached to any Gateway by setting the `parentRef` to the Gateway's name, there is just one
-   Gateway and the UDPRoute must both live in the same Kubernetes namespace.
+   rule: the Gateway and the UDPRoute must both live in the same Kubernetes namespace.

    The below UDPRoute will configure STUNner to route client connections received on the Gateway
    called `udp-gateway` to the WebRTC media server pool identified by the Kubernetes service